-By taking part in this study, your child will receive some of their routine vaccinations in your home.
+By taking part in this study, your child will receive their routine vaccinations.
 Your child will be offered two optional doses of a vaccine which helps to prevent chickenpox.
-This vaccine is not routinely offered in the UK.
+This vaccine is not currently routinely offered in the UK.
 Chickenpox is a very common, highly infectious condition, most often occurring in children.
 The symptoms include fever and a very itchy rash.
 It usually lasts for about a week.
 Minor scarring is a common consequence.
 More rarely, it can cause complications such as pneumonia, arthritis, meningitis and encephalitis (inflammation of the brain).
 A single dose of a varicella vaccine provides around 80% protection against chickenpox (and almost 100% protection against severe disease requiring hospitalisation).
 Two doses of the vaccine give about 98% protection in children.
 You can agree to one or two doses of chickenpox vaccine, or decide for your child to receive none.
 The chickenpox vaccine is completely optional, and your choice would not affect your child's participation in the study.

 Participants in the study will receive their booster dose of an MMR vaccine at age 18 months instead of at 40 months; this may result in increased protection against measles, mumps and rubella from an earlier age.
-Similarly, by receiving the 6-in-1 vaccine at age 18 months, participants may gain increased immunity against tetanus, diphtheria, pertussis, polio and hepatitis B.
+Similarly, by receiving the 6-in-1 vaccine at age 18 months, participants may gain increased immunity against tetanus, diphtheria, pertussis, polio and hepatitis B. For those children born before 1st July 2024 this will not be routinely part of the NHS immunisation schedule, as per current guidance.